AI4Bharat/indic-bart/README.md

 ## Citing

-If you use IndicBART in your work, please cite:
+If you use IndicBART, please cite the [following paper](https://arxiv.org/abs/2109.02903):

 ```
 @misc{dabre2021indicbart,